 Between the impact of Al Gore’s documentary, An Inconvenient Truth, and a series of natural disasters, environmentalism went from being the work of activists to an every day concern for regular people.
 Now more than ever, people are talking – and doing something – about the environment.
 Conserving energy, buying locally and simply thinking more about consumerism overall are some ways people are going green.

 With momentum like this, it’s vital to keep environmental awareness top of mind, and the star-studded EMA Awards does this with singular style.
-Although we’ve been honoring the entertainment industry’s unique ability to influence millions for almost 20 years, we are thrilled to be a part of the environment’s recent “makeover,” en route to one venerable aspiration: to create a healthier world.
+Although we’ve been honoring the entertainment industry’s unique ability to influence millions for more than 20 years, we are thrilled to be a part of the environment’s recent “makeover,” en route to one venerable aspiration: to create a healthier world.

 EMA Award Categories